qosf/qosf.org/qosf.org/qc_mentorship.md

 What would a mentorship program be without the mentors?
 We have invited a diverse group of professionals, from both industry and academia to be mentors in this program.
 If you think you could be a mentor, please fill in [this form](https://forms.gle/JofmYaz9KRVZarJx5), there are more details about the requirements in the form.

-Here is the list of confirmed mentors for cohort 5th (March - June, 2022):
+Here is the list of confirmed mentors for cohort 6th (October 2022 - Jan 2023):

-- Jakob Kottmann, Physics Institute of the  Free University of Berlin
-- Alberto Maldonado Romo, Instituto politécnico nacional, Mexico
-- Petar Korponaić, Quantastica
 - Stephen DiAdamo, Cisco Systems
-- Alessandro Luongo, Centre for Quantum Technologies
-- Vesselin Gueorguiev, Ronin Institute for Independent Scholarship in USA and the Institute for Advanced Physical Studies in Bulgaria
 - Manuel S. Rudolph, Zapata Computing
 - And many more!